rodmtl/rodnotes/_posts/2017-07-04-firstTimewithVS.md

 Setup all Grids to use the new Error Catch Js Function.

 {% highlight c# %}
 .Events(events => events.Error("grid_error")) // Handle the "error" event.
 {% endhighlight %}

-+ Error Handling In Counter Bar.
-    - Added Exception handling in Ajax call.

 + Fix All get Methods in controllers to return an Error to the UI.
 	- Check each controller.
 Catch Portion should:
 	    - Errors need to be logged and added to the model state.
 	    - Return jsons with the Model state.